-- Personnel: For each person included in the proposal, describe the activities they will perform, the estimated number of hours to be worked, the hourly rate of pay, and the total estimated cost of each assistant.
+- Personnel: For each person included in the proposal, describe the activities they will perform and the estimated time and cost with these activities.

-- Supplies: Please itemize supplies in separate subcategories, such as books, materials, recordings, tools, chemicals, reagents, etc.
+- Supplies/equipment: Please itemize supplies and/or equipment in separate subcategories, such as software, subscriptions, books, materials, recordings, tools, chemicals, reagents, etc.

-- Other: Please describe and estimate the cost of any additional research or scholarship activities to be supported by the grant.
+- Other: Please describe and estimate the cost of any additional activities to be supported by the grant (e.g., conference fees, registration fees or tuition).
 Please indicate how you arrived at the estimate.

 - Current or pending funding information (if not provided on biosketch/CV)

 Font should be Arial, at a size of 11 or larger.
 Margins, in all directions, must be at least 1”.
-The entire package should be uploaded by 5:00 p.m. on January 31, 2023 as one PDF file.
+The entire package (project narrative, CHS internal budget form, CV, current, pending and intended support) should be uploaded by 5:00 p.m. on February 2, 2024, via the form.